 Having a good website host is an important part of having a well-working site and trustful business.
-Here are the things to keep in mind when choosing a website hosting!
+Here are the most important things to keep in mind when choosing website hosting!

 Honestly, this research surprised me and not in a very good way.
 Here are just a few of the discoveries I made:

 - Website hosting is expensive AF if you don’t do your research

 - For a starter, it is very easy to purchase a bad offer just because of not knowing the tech-details or understanding what’s behind it (a common problem!)